railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

 Open ERP has a module that helps handle this – :mod:`report_crm`.
-It's not part of the core Open ERP so you must first download it to your desktop from Open ERP's modules repository, then into your server using :menuselection:`Administration --> Modules Management --> Import New Module`.
+It's not part of the core Open ERP so you must first download it to your desktop from Open ERP's modules repository, then into your server using :menuselection:`Administration --> Modules Management --> Import module`.
 Then, for both databases \ ``openerp_04X``\   and \ ``openerp_ch04``\  , install it into the
 database.